18. Gene set enrichment and pathway analysis#

 18.3.
 Null hypotheses in gene set enrichment analysis#

 Gene set tests can be competitive or self-contained as defined by Goeman and Buhlmann (2007) [Goeman and Bühlmann, 2007].
 Competitive gene set testing tests whether the genes in the set are highly ranked in terms of differential expression relative to the genes not in the set.
 The sampling unit here is genes, so the test can be done with a single sample (i.e. single-sample GSEA).
 The test requires genes that are not in the set (i.e background genes).
 In self-contained gene set testing, the sampling unit is the subject, so multiple samples per group are required, but it is not required to have genes that are not present in the set.
 A self-contained gene set test tests whether genes in the test set are differentially expressed without regard to any other gene measured in the dataset.
 These distinctions between the two null hypotheses make differences to the interpretation of gene set enrichment results.
 Note that in biological data there exist inter-gene correlations, that is the expression of genes in the same pathways are correlated.
-There are only a few tests that accomodate inter-gene correlations.
+There are only a few tests that accommodate inter-gene correlations.
 We will discuss these methods later.
 Detailed explanations on various gene set tests can be found in limma user manual.

 18.4.
 Gene set tests and pathway analysis#

 In scRNA-seq data analysis, gene set enrichment is generally carried out on clusters of cells or cell types, one-at-a-time.
-Genes differentially expressed in a cluster or cell type are used to identify over-represented gene sets from the selected collection, using simple hypergeomtric tests or Fisher’s exact test (as in Enrichr [Chen et al., 2013]), for example.
+Genes differentially expressed in a cluster or cell type are used to identify over-represented gene sets from the selected collection, using simple hypergeometric tests or Fisher’s exact test (as in Enrichr [Chen et al., 2013]), for example.
 Such tests do not require the actual gene expression measurements and read counts to compute enrichment statistics, as they rely on testing how significant it is that an \(X\) number of genes in a gene set are differentially expressed in the experiment compared to the number of non-DE genes in the set.

 fgsea [Korotkevich et al., 2021] is a more common tool for gene set enrichment test. fgsae is a computationally faster implementation of the well established Gene Set Enrichment Analysis (GSEA) algorithm [Subramanian et al., 2005], which computes enrichment statistics on the basis of some preranked gene-level test statistics. fgsea computes an enrichment score using some signed statistics of the genes in the gene set, such as the t-statistics, log fold-changes (logFC) or p-values from the differential expression test.
 An empirical (estimated from the data) null distribution is computed for the enrichment score using some random gene sets of the same size, and a p-value is computed to determine the significance of the enrichment score.
 The p-values are then adjusted for multiple hypothesis testing.
 GSVA [Hänzelmann et al., 2013] is another example of preranked gene set enrichment approaches.
 We should note that the pre-ranked gene set tests are not specific to single cell datasets and apply to Bulk-seq assays as well.